CyberSys/unity-theft-auto-intro/README.md

-This won't be a complete re-implementation of the game, but we're hoping to build something similar to [Multi Theft Auto](http://www.mtasa.com/) with assets streamed from an existing installation of San Andreas.
+This won't be a complete re-implementation of the game, but we're hoping to build something similar to [Multi Theft Auto](http://www.mtasa.com/) with assets streamed from an existing installation (it must be a legal copy) of San Andreas.

 ## How to request access